open-cartography/.github/aio.md

-Here’s a comprehensive Markdown document based on our conversation, incorporating topology extraction in the layers of OpenTelemetry, observability, the visual cortex, and information theory, along with other critical topics we discussed:
+topology extraction in the layers of OpenTelemetry, observability, the visual cortex, and information theory, along with other critical topics we discussed:

 Exploring Analogies Between Visual Cortex, CNN, Observability, Information Theory, and Topology